Internet Explorer 9, now HTML 5 and Canvas for all

 Update 2013: Silverlight is no longer supported.

-What is missing in Internet Explorer 9
+What is still missing in Internet Explorer 9

 See the tests at end of the page.